lunduniversity/introsofteng-botexample/README.md

 # introsofteng-botexample
 Supplementary teaching material for "Introduction to Software Engineering" at Lund University, LTH. http://cs.lth.se/etsa02/

 This repository contains the source code needed to complete the ETSA02 lab exercises, i.e., implementing Basic Melee Bot.
 The repository contains all dependencies to allow further evolution into the course project.
+Furthermore, the repository contains three branches:

+- master: All source code needed to get started with Lab 2.
+This branch should be the only the students need as it should evolve during the Labs.
+- before-lab3: Contains an example solution for Lab 2, thus can act as a starting point for Lab 3.
+- before-lab4: Contains example solutions for Labs 2 and 3, thus can act as a starting point for Lab 4 and the projects.

 This repository can act as a good starting point for the projects.
 The functionality of the robot will be implemented during Lab 2 and Lab 3.
-Note that the repository contains four additional classes that might be useful if you plan to evolve this robot into an ETSA02 project for the LU Rumble:
+Note that the repository contains four additional classes (excluded in the build) that might be useful if you plan to evolve this robot into an ETSA02 project for the LU Rumble:

-- RobotColors: Serializable class used to communicate team colors.
 - MessageReader: Prototype implementation to read ETSA02 RoboTalk messages.
 - MessageWriter: Prototype implementation to write ETSA02 RoboTalk messages.
 - Point: Serializable class to communicate positions in ETSA02 RoboTalk.
 ## License

 Copyright © 2018-2019.
 Dept. of Computer Science at Lund University, Lund, Sweden.